Hix Oyster and Fish House – In Memoriam

 Sadly, it closed in April 2020, along with the rest of the Hix restaurant empire, yet another victim of Covid-19.
 However, now Hix has re-acquired the property and re-opened it, so it has emerged, phoenix-like, from the ashes!
 I can’t wait to return!
 Here’s the original article.

-Indeed, the view out over the Cobb from our table at the front of the restaurant is magnificent.
+Indeed, the view out over the Cobb from our table at the restaurant’s front is magnificent.
 Arguably the best on this Jurassic coast.
-On a fine day, it beats the Mediterranean hands down.
+On a fine day, it beats the Mediterranean, hands down.
 Having spent a week walking eighty-odd miles along this coast, I am fully qualified to know.
-To the port side are uninterrupted views of Lyme Bay that stretch past the Cassata-Cliffs of Golden Cap on to distant Portland Bill.
+To the port side are uninterrupted views of Lyme Bay that stretch past the Cassata-Cliffs of Golden Cap onwards to distant Portland Bill.
 On our bow and to starboard is Lyme Harbour.
 While we dined, twinkling harbour lights and metronomic lighthouse flashes gradually replaced the lingering sunset.

-Inside, the relatively small space for 45 covers appears larger than it is because of floor to ceiling windows on all sides.
-The décor is New England-ish; bare white-painted tables and chairs, oak beams and boards.
+Inside, the relatively small space for 45 covers appears more extensive because of floor to ceiling windows on all sides.
+The décor is New England-ish; white-painted tables and chairs, oak beams and boards.
 Simple, attractive and refreshingly informal.

 There’s plenty to say about Mark Hix.
-Hailing from West Bay, he’s a Dorset boy that went to school in Weymouth, with a house locally in Charmouth.
+Hailing from West Bay, he’s a Dorset boy who went to Weymouth school.
 His CV includes stints at the Hilton, Grosvenor, Le Caprice and The Ivy.
-The Hix Oyster and Chop House opened near Smithfield market in London’s Farringdon in April 2008.
+The Hix Oyster and Chop House opened near the Smithfield market in London’s Farringdon in April 2008.
 Just two months later came the Hix Oyster and Fish House at Lyme Regis.
 More restaurants followed.
-He’s also won numerous awards, for his cuisine and for food writing and he was a weekly columnist for the Independent newspaper.
+He’s also won numerous awards for his cuisine and food writing, and he was a weekly columnist for the Independent newspaper.

 Time to Dine